Frequently Asked Questions

 Q. What can you do to keep my confused loved one safe?

-A. Freighter View is a fully-secure facility.
-Our commitment to safety is unparalleled.
-We have the most advanced, restraint-free alarm system in place to safeguard those with dementia and confusion from leaving a safe environment without supervision.
-Also, “one-on-one” staffing is an option for residents just entering the facility who made need additional support to adjust.
+A. Our commitment to safety is unparalleled.
+Freighter View has a wander guard system in place to safeguard those with cognitive impairments and confusion from leaving a safe environment without supervision.
 “One-on-one” staffing is also a possibility for residents who are experiencing increased confusion due to a temporary condition such as a bladder infection.

 Q. How does Freighter View schedule bathing, dressing, medication, etc.?
 Can changes be made?